Bodies recovered from capsized superyacht off Sicily – DW – 08/21/2024

 Bodies recovered from capsized superyacht off SicilyAugust 21, 2024

-The total number of dead and recovered from the yacht now stands at five, with two people still missing.
+The total number of dead and recovered from the yacht now stands at six, with one person still missing.

 The body of the onboard chef, Canadian-Antiguan national Recaldo Thomas, was discovered near the wreck hours after the disaster.

-The Bayesian was anchored off the port of Porticello, near Palermo, when it capsized during a fierce storm on Monday.
+The Bayesian was anchored off the port of Porticello, near Palermo, when it capsized during a fierce, forecasted storm on Monday.
 Meteorological experts suspect a waterspout — a tornado-like occurrence over water — sank the vessel within a matter of minutes.

 Among those missing were UK software tycoon Mike Lynch and his 18-year-old daughter Hannah, whose bodies were reportedly among those recovered Wednesday.
 Lynch's wife — who owned the Italian-made yacht — and their one-year-old daughter were among those who survived.